Liangyu5wu/Liangyu5wu.github.io/content/authors/admin/_index.md

     date_start: 2023-08-30
     date_end: 2024-08-30
     summary: |
-      Research on:
+      Supervised by Dr. Sarah Eno and Dr. Christopher Palmer:
-      - Performed Geant4 simulations of single-particle responses for diverse calorimeters
+      - Geant4 simulations of single-particle responses for diverse calorimeters with dual-readout
-      - Derived a formula that predicts the dual-readout-corrected energy from scintillator and Cherenkov signals alone
+      - Formula derivation that predicts the dual-readout-corrected energy from scintillator and Cherenkov signals alone

 # Skills
 # Add your own SVG icons to `assets/media/icons/`